IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Media/RandColor.md

   * Image: After selecting the image option, you can open the local image file
 * Add pattern
   * In the Add Pattern section, you can select the pattern type: line, shape, gray
-    * Line: Select straight line with different direction and angle
+    * Line: Select line with different direction and angle
     * Shape: Choose a grid pattern with different shape
     * Gray: Choose a dot pattern with different proportions
   * Choose different overlay effects